BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Loss of Individual Data:**

 Loss of individual data causes no asset loss because of careful storage in locales.
+This is especially important for Death / Incapacitation scenarios.

 1. **Lost Apple ID.** The Apple account can be recovered using the data stored at the Primary Storage.
 1. **Forgot Passport PIN.** The Passport PIN at the Secondary Storage may be used to access the Passport.
-1. **Forgot Passport Backup Words.** This is not an issue unless the Passport is lost from Home Storage.
-Optionally, Backup Words can be stored in Cloud storage and restored to Home Storage if lost.
-If there is a loss, new backups should be made immediately, with new Backup Words.
+1. **Forgot Passport Backup Words.** If there is a loss, new backups should be made immediately, with new Backup Words.
+Optionally, Backup Words can be stored in Cloud storage and restored to Home Storage if lost, which can be helpful if the Home Storage is entirely lost, resulting in the loss of both the Passport and the Backup Words.
 This makes the locales the ultimate measure for SPOF.

 **Loss of Individual Locale:**

-Loss of individual locales results in no loss of assets[^A1]:
+Loss of singular locales results in no loss of assets[^A1]:

 1. **Loss of Home.** New phone can be rebuilt with login info at Primary Storage; ideally new Passport is loaded with MicroSD at Primary Storage and Passport Backup Words from Cloud, but if Backup Words are not available, instead: Recovery Key is rebuilt from  SSKR Shares at Primary and Secondary Storage.
+In this case, the Passport Key has been lost, so funds should immediately be swept forward.
 1. **Loss of Primary.** Passport and Gordian Seed Tool remain available at home.
 1. **Loss of Second.** Passport and Gordian Seed Tool remain available at home.